simon-weber/gpsoauth/README.rst

 This can be useful when writing code that poses as a Google app, like `gmusicapi <https://github.com/simon-weber/Unofficial-Google-Music-API>`__ does.

-Many thanks to Dima Kovalenko for reverse engieering the EncryptedPasswd signature in http://codedigging.com/blog/2014-06-09-about-encryptedpasswd.
+Many thanks to Dima Kovalenko for reverse engineering the EncryptedPasswd signature in http://codedigging.com/blog/2014-06-09-about-encryptedpasswd.

 Ports
 -----